MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-dataview.md

 # DataViewUtils

-The `DataViewUtils` is a set of functions and classes hat simplify parsing the DataView object for Power BI visuals.
+The `DataViewUtils` is a set of functions and classes that simplify parsing the DataView object for Power BI visuals.

 ## Installation